PHP 7.1 vs 7.2 Benchmarks (with Docker and Symfony Flex)

-The benchmarks were ran on a Virtual Private Server (VPS) with a1 CPU and 1GB of RAM.
+The benchmarks were ran on a Virtual Private Server (VPS) on UpCloud (try free trial for high performance VPS) with a1 CPU and 1GB of RAM.
 For PHP the setup using the official PHP-FPM images of PHP 7.2 RC4 and PHP 7.1.
 The database in use is SQLite, with the API controller having some simple TTL caching to verify the DB we're not benchmarking the database.

 Benchmarks were ran three times and the average results are displayed.
 In addition to the standard PHP 7.2 configuration, I also tested with enabling Dead Code Elimination (DCE) optimisations which will be further developed in PHP 7.3.

 Using the front page controller with Twig rendering there is some differences with PHP 7.1 and 7.2, which result to some percentage points of difference.
 DCE, it seems like it further boosts performance - making the difference between PHP 7.1 and 7.2 significant at higher concurrencies.
 Maybe a result of the OPCache improvements?